mittallakshayy/portfolio-1/README.md

-# Lakshay Mittal — Portfolio
+# Lakshay Mittal — Portfolio Website

 A fast, single-page personal portfolio and résumé site built with React, TypeScript, and Tailwind CSS.
 It presents skills, experience, education, and projects with a polished, motion-rich interface and a light/dark theme.